polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 not be possible.
 I didn't create it weird because I wanted it to be weird, I created it weird because it _needed_ to be weird.

+However, you can also just simply completely ignore its weirdness, and let the computer do all your work.
+Simply put because ...

+> Hyperlambda's purpose is to have your computer understand Hyperlambda, not necessarily you

 * [Documentation](/documentation/)